quasarframework/quasar/docs/src/pages/quasar-cli/cli-documentation/commands-list.md

                         [darwin|win32|linux|mas|all]
+                      - Electron with "electron-builder" bundler (default: yours) [darwin|mac|win32|win|linux|all] --publish, -P   Also trigger publishing hooks (if any are specified)
-                      - Electron with "electron-builder" bundler (default: yours) [darwin|mac|win32|win|linux|all] --debug, -d     Build for debugging purposes --skip-pkg, -s  Build only UI (skips creating Cordova/Electron executables)
+                      - Has special meaning when building with Electron mode and using electron-builder as bundler --debug, -d     Build for debugging purposes --skip-pkg, -s  Build only UI (skips creating Cordova/Electron executables)
                       - Cordova (it only fills in /src/cordova/www folder with the UI code)